Silent Action: Plot

 Three army officials are murdered but made to look as if they committed suicide.
 After wealthy master electrician Salvatore Chiarotti is found dead, three policemen—Inspector Giorgio Solmi, Lt.
-Luigi Caprara and Office De Luca—investigate.
+Luigi Caprara and Officer De Luca—investigate.

 Solmi and Caprara visit retired madam "Baronessa" Isidora Grimani, who has connections to Chiarotti, and when they discover she's running a brothel out of her estate, they offer her immunity for information.
 They go to interrogate Chiarotti's last visitor, Giuliana Raimondi—AKA "la Tunisina"—only to find she's attempted suicide.
 At the hospital, they tell her she's the prime suspect and she admits guilt.
 Solmi grows suspicious of her admission and suspects a blackmail plot, and she eventually admits she saw the true killer.

 Caprara and De Luca keep watch over Chiarotti's villa overnight and witness a man break in and attempt to steal tape recordings.
 The man, Remo Ortolani, is taken into custody and Solmi listens to the recordings, which contain a conversation between the murdered General Stocchi and a lawyer named Rienzi, in which Rienzi invites Stocchi to join him in a plot, to which Stocchi refuses.

 Solmi meets with Captain Sperli, who denies that Ortolani is an agent.
 Ortolani claims Chiarotti was blackmailing someone and he was aware of it, and that he wanted the tapes to acquire blackmail information.
 However, District Attorney Mannino discovers the tape has now been erased.

 Solmi confronts Mrs. Martinetti, the wife of an oil baron, who had connections to Chiarotti.
 She says she contacted him when she learned her husband was planning to leave her after she had a tryst.
 Afterward, Mr. Martinetti tells Solmi that Chiarotti sold blackmail tapes on his wife to him, which he then purchased in order to sever ties with her.

 Two assailants abduct Raimondi from the hospital and Mannino places the blame on Solmi and his haphazard approach to surveillance.
 Solmi asks to interrogate Ortolani, but Mannino tells him that he has been released, due to lack of evidence.
 Solmi, Caprara and De Luca apprehend Ortolani at the airport, and as the trio transport him for interrogation, an assassin on a motorcycle murders Ortolani.
 After a lengthy pursuit, the man escapes in a car with two other men.

 Raimondi's captors say she must confess to killing Chiarotti or die, further bribing her with money and the promise of a short prison term.
 After trying to seduce one of them, she wrestles his gun from him and shoots him, then contacts Solmi and tells him one of the captors, Massù, killed Chiarotti.
 Before Solmi can rescue her, she is killed by Massù.
 Solmi and Caprara deduce that Massù's real identity is Giovanni Andreassi.